kirolos997/Bike_Share_Data_Analysis/README.md

 - clone the repo.
 - open the code using a code editor.
 - open terminal.
-- rub the .py file after making sure you are standind in the same directory where the .py file exists
+- run the .py file after making sure you are standing in the same directory where the .py file exists

 # Side Note
 - the .csv files could not be uploaded as the size exceeds 25 Mb, so try to google them :)